Routing requests

 /snippet/view | snippetView | Display a specific snippet |

-/snippet/create | snippetCreate | Create a new snippet |
+/snippet/create | snippetCreate | Display a form for creating a new snippet |

 Reopen the main.go